 The invitation to silverfish and other pests to enter your home may be coming from the outside.
 When you are taking the time to seal up your house, remember to eliminate harborage areas, like leaf litter and clutter, away from the sides of your home, especially away from weep holes.
 Trim vegetation a foot or so away from your home’s sides so branches and leaves are not touching the outer walls.

 Because silverfish seek out humid, damp areas, using a dehumidifier will help in making such areas less attractive to them.
 Dehumidifying can be costly, but well worth it, to keep these unwelcome visitors out.
-Take special care for your dark basement, which is prone to let water and moisture collect, not to mention all the hiding places.
+Take special care of your dark basement, which is prone to moisture build-up and has many potential hiding places.

 How to Get Rid of Silverfish